-- Name of program and sponsor
+• Name of program and sponsor

 - Purpose

 - Geographic area and number and percentage of accountable entities and patients included

 - Level of measurement and setting

-NQF #2903 current use is presented for eight programs: federal Medicaid efforts to publicly report and support state use of the measures; four state Medicaid programs (i.e., the Iowa Medicaid Enterprise, the Washington State Health Care Authority, Louisiana Medicaid, and MassHealth); and one outpatient clinic network within an academic health system (NewYork-Presbyterian Hospital/Columbia University).
-We also include data from two national organizations that focus on the delivery of reproductive health services (i.e., the Planned Parenthood Federation of America and the Title X program).
+NQF #2904 current use is presented for eight programs: federal Medicaid efforts to publicly report and support state use of the measures; four state Medicaid programs (i.e., the Iowa Medicaid Enterprise, the Washington State Health Care Authority, Louisiana Medicaid, and MassHealth); and one outpatient clinic network within an academic health system (NewYork-Presbyterian Hospital/Columbia University).
+We also include data from two national organizations that focus on the delivery of reproductive health services (i.e., the Planned Parenthood Federation of America and the Title X program) and describe one planned use for NQF #2904 in the Core Quality Measure Collaborative.